 Anciently, a chrisom, or “chrisom-cloth,” was the face-cloth, or piece of linen laid over a child’s head when he or she was baptised or christened.
 Originally, the purpose of the chrisom-cloth was to keep the chrism, a consecrated oil, from accidentally rubbing off.
 With time, the word’s meaning changed, to that of a white mantle thrown over the whole infant at the time of baptism.
 The term has come to refer to a child who died within a month after its baptism—so called for the chrisom cloth that was used as a shroud for it.
 Additionally, in London’s Bills of Mortality, the term chrisom was used to refer to infants who died within a month after being born.
 (Chrisom)

 In A Touch of Honor, Book 8 of the Realm Series, I used a different plot point associated with the recording of births and deaths.
 In that book, Lady Satiné Swenton dies in a terrible accident and the child she carried is also lost.
 The surgeon tending the body asks Lord Swenton if he wishes to have the stillborn buried with his mother.
 The mother and stillborn infant could be buried together as it was with Princess Charlotte’s child.
 In that case the child was not named.
-However, in this time, the father could insist on having the child listed in the death register and could have a name etched in the grave marker to recognize publicly the birth.
-The woman’s husband could have his wife and child buried in a private cemetery and act as he thought best for his family.
+However, the father could insist on having the child listed in the death register and could have a name etched in the grave marker to recognize publicly the birth.
+The woman’s husband also held the option of having his wife and child buried in a private cemetery and act as he thought best for his family.

 The Church of England provides this tutorial for the ceremony: